 Instead of traditional coursework, participants will complete learning modules associated with a list of competencies that need to be completed to earn the degree.
 Participants will be able to apply past college credit, prior learning, and work experience toward their degree.
 After determining which competencies participants need to complete, an UMPI Academic Success Coach will create an individual learning plan.
-Students will pay a flat tuition rate of \$2,000 per semester for full-time or \$1,750 for part-time students and take advantage of as many competency learning modules per semester as they would like.
+Students will pay a flat tuition rate of \$1,400 per session for full-time or \$1,750 for part-time students and take advantage of as many competency learning modules per session as they would like.
 All materials and resources needed are embedded in the digital platform so there are no additional textbook costs or fees.
 The program is Financial Aid eligible.
-Participants should be 24 or older, have the equivalent of a high school diploma, and some prior college credit and/or work experience.
+With six start times a year, adults can begin at any time and take time off as needed.

-Competencies within this program have been carefully mapped to the Business Administration, Bachelor of Arts program to ensure that every YourPace student meets the same program outcomes as students in the traditional classroom setting.
+Competencies within this program have been carefully mapped to the Business Administration and Accounting, Bachelor of Arts programs to ensure that every YourPace student meets the same program outcomes as students in the traditional classroom setting.
 Participants will have contact weekly with their faculty and Academic Success Coaches to guide them through the learning process.
-Upon graduation, they will receive a transcript that outlines the specific skills, knowledge, and abilities they have acquired by completing their competencies.